In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 The good news is that even though those rates may sound high, Stripe also offers options to reduce those fees.

-In addition to that, for those charging large transactions, methods such as ACH, SEPA direct debit, Alipay and others, give room for transaction fees of between 0.8 to 2.9 percent.
+In addition, for those charging large transactions, methods such as ACH, SEPA direct debit, Alipay, and others allow transaction fees of between 0.8 and 2.9 percent.

-This is inclusive of the 30 cent transaction charge.
+This includes the 30-cent transaction charge.
 Moreover, in some countries, Stripe allows merchants to set up local subsidiary accounts to make accepting local payments easier and lower fees.

 Stripe automatic payments

-Consequently, Stripe offers an automatic payment option that allows businesses that require regular recurring payments, like subscriptions and retainers, to send out payments for the same amounts at regular intervals of your choosing.
+Consequently, Stripe offers an automatic payment option that allows businesses that require regular recurring payments, like subscriptions and retainers, to send out costs for the exact amounts at regular intervals of your choosing.

 The good news about using the Stripe recurring revenue plan is that you don’t incur additional costs until you have exceeded $1 million in recurring revenue.